 Let’s talk about greenwashing

-What is an example of greenwashing?
+What are some examples of greenwashing?

-Greenwashing means misleading clients about how environmentally-friendly your products or services actually are.
+Greenwashing means misleading clients about how environmentally friendly your products or services actually are.
 The term originated in the ’60s when hotels started asking guests to reuse their towels instead of receiving clean ones every day.
 They claimed this was to limit water waste and to reduce energy consumption but actually, the hotels were simply benefiting from lower laundry bills!
-Other companies devised many other methods to greenwash; exaggerating about how much of a product is really made from recycled materials, claiming items are totally made from locally-sourced components when only a percentage is, or simply making unsubstantiated claims about how ‘green’ their business truly is.
+Other companies devised many other methods to greenwash; exaggerating about how much of a product is really made from recycled materials, claiming items are totally made from locally sourced components when only a percentage is, or simply making unsubstantiated claims about how ‘green’ their business truly is.

 What’s the problem with Greenwashing?

 You might say that all companies stretch the truth when trying to sell to customers and of course, this is often true.
 The problem with greenwashing in particular, however, is that climate change is a very real and serious issue and practices that erode trust in anything that can help resolve it, reduce our chances of addressing it.
-At Twisted Loom, we take this very seriously and feel a strong sense of responsibility to leave as light a carbon footprint as possible as well as ensuring that we are transparent and honest in any claims we make.
+At Twisted Loom, we take this very seriously and feel a strong sense of responsibility to leave as light a carbon footprint as possible as well as ensure that we are transparent and honest in any claims we make.

 How can you spot Greenwashing?

 Watch out for vagueness!

 Words like ‘eco’ and ‘green’ have no legal standing in themselves so if that’s all a company is offering in terms of eco-credentials, be suspicious!
 To be honest, at Twisted Loom, we shy away from vocabulary like this as it can be so meaningless.
 We like words like, accountable, locally made and sourced, hard-wearing, and biodegradable.
 Because we are and let me tell you how: